US boy dies after apparent allergic reaction to smell of cooked fish: Reports

 NEW YORK CITY: An 11-year-old boy in New York died on Tuesday (Jan 1) after an allergic reaction his parents said was caused by the smell of fish being cooked.

-Cameron Jean-Pierre had arrived at his grandmother's house in Brooklyn for a visit while she was cooking codfish.
+Cameron Jean-Pierre had arrived at his grandmother's house in Brooklyn for a visit while she was cooking cod.

 The boy, who was asthmatic and had a known allergy to seafood, started to wheeze after inhaling the smell of the fish cooking, his parents said.